Spacemance · direct from the author, Sera Voss

 Know exactly what you're reading before you click buy.
 No surprises, no spoilers.

-Fourteen chapters of slow burn before the first kiss.
+Fourteen chapters before the first kiss.
+Every glance and accidental touch earns its weight.

 The bedroom door stays closed.
 What happens between them emotionally will wreck you anyway.